canonical/launchpad-manual/docs/user/explanation/launchpad-api/index.rst

 =============

 Launchpad exposes most of its functionality through a web service API that lets you programmatically access and manipulate Launchpad data.
-Explore the REST-based web service architecture and the official launchpadlib Python library for building applications that integrate with Launchpad.
+This section explores the REST-based web service architecture and the launchpadlib Python library for building applications that integrate with Launchpad.

 .. include:: /includes/important_not_revised_help.rst